emhastings/emhastings.github.io/_costuming/faire-maiden.md

     end_row: "true"
 ---

 Two styles of Renaissance faire outfits (bodice/skirt and one-piece dress) for 18-inch dolls.
 I have sold these word-of-mouth, on Etsy, and at a craft show.
+Chemise and 1-piece dress adapted from [Carpatina pattern PAT-001](https://www.carpatina-dolls.com/products/pat001).

 {% include flexgallery caption="" %}